 Ingredients

-Dough
+Sweet Dough

-• 1 ½ tsp sea salt
+- 1 ½ tsp sea salt

-• 4 tbsp organic sugar
+- 4 tbsp granulated sugar 50g

-• 1/8 tsp anise seeds
+- 1/8 tsp anise seeds optional

-• 1 ½ tsp instant yeast
+- 1 ½ tsp instant yeast

-• 1 cup golden raisins
+- 1 cup golden raisins 150g

-• 2 eggs whole
+- 2 large eggs whole

-• 2 eggs yolks and whites separated
+- 2 large eggs yolks and whites separated

-• Rind of 2 lemons
+- rind of 2 lemons

-• ½ cup butter melted and cooled
+- ½ cup unsalted butter, melted and cooled 115g

-• 1 cup milk
+- 1 cup homogenized milk 250ml

-Nut Filling
+Walnut Filling

-• 2 egg whites from separated eggs above
+- 2 egg whites from separated eggs above

-• 2 eggs yolks and whites separated
+- 2 eggs yolks and whites separated

-• 2/3 cup organic sugar
+- 2/3 cup granulated sugar 130g

-• 1 ½ cups finely ground walnuts
+- 1 ½ cups finely ground walnuts 150g

-• 2 cups coarsely ground walnuts
+- 2 cups coarsely ground walnuts 200g

-• 1 tsp ground cinnamon
+- 1 tsp ground cinnamon

 Egg Wash

-• 2 egg yolks from separated eggs above
+- 2 egg yolks from separated eggs above

-• 2 tbsp milk
+- 2 tbsp milk

 Instructions

-To Make the Dough
+Make the Dough

-1. In a large bowl, mix the flour, salt, sugar, anise seeds, yeast and raisins.
+In a large bowl, mix the flour, salt, sugar, anise seeds if using, yeast and raisins.
 Stir to combine and set aside.
 In a medium bowl, mix the eggs, egg yolks, lemon rind, butter and milk.
 Add the wet ingredients to the dry ingredients and mix until completely combined.
-Cover with plastic wrap and refrigerate overnight to rise slowly.
+Knead gently (I like to use the slap and fold technique here as the dough is very sticky) for approx. 5 minutes until the dough it smooth, it will still be tacky.
+Cover with plastic wrap or a damp kitchen towel and allow to rise at room temperature until doubled.

-To Make the Filling
+Make the Filling

-To Assemble the Stollen
+Assemble the Stollen

-1. Remove the dough from the fridge, allow to come to room temperature and rise until doubled.
 In a small bowl, mix the egg yolks and milk together for the egg wash and refrigerate until needed.
 Line a large baking sheet with parchment paper and set aside.

-1. Hello this looks like a nice recipe but what cup size are you using US or UK do have any gram measurements ?
+Hello this looks like a nice recipe but what cup size are you using US or UK do have any gram measurements ?

-1. Hi Ute, I use US cup sizes.
+Hi Ute, I use US cup sizes.
 Unfortunately I have not tried converting this recipe to gram measurements.
 I hope you give it a try anyways.
 Happy baking!